aklump/check-pages/knowledge/pages/authentication/drupal.md

 # Authentication

 If you want to check pages as an authenticated user of a website, then you have to be logged in, or authenticated before the request is made.
-Some authentication providers are built-in, or you can write your own using  [add_test_option()](@options).
+Some authentication providers are built-in, or you can write your own using  [add_mixin()](@options).
 You might refer to _includes/drupal8.inc_ as a starting point.

 ## Basic Setup